BigSpice/HARDPI5/README.md

 # HARDPI5
-Update4d and ready for a test
+Updated and ready for a test
+personal public repo